 Let’s see how much difference is there between the both when we compare the prices.
 I am going to pick the prices from the official sources.
 However, the prices may vary at any time.
 I would suggest you check live prices before making the decision.

 Samsung 980 is surely an affordable option to choose between these both.
 So, if the price is your only consideration, you can simply go for the 980.
 Otherwise, read my honest opinion about this comparison.

 Which one should you buy?
 My Recommendation!

-If you are looking for a better speed under heavy loads, I would suggest buying the 970 Evo Plus for sure.
+If you are looking for consistent performance under heavy loads, I would suggest buying the 970 EVO Plus for sure.
+Another reason is that it has its own DRAM which 980 doesn’t have.
 However, the TBW, Warranty Period, NAND, and various other things are similar in both.
-So, going for the 980 would also not go into vain.
-But, it is assured you will see a big difference in the actual speed limits of both these products.

 Thanks for reading!